cosmoquester/seq2seq/README.md

   --disable-mixed-precision
-                        Use mixed precision FP16 --auto-encoding       train by auto encoding with text lines dataset --device DEVICE       device to train model
+                        Use mixed precision FP16 --auto-encoding       train by auto encoding with text lines dataset --use-tfrecord        train using tfrecord dataset --debug-nan-loss      Trainin with this flag, print the number of Nan loss (not supported on TPU) --device DEVICE       device to train model
 ```
 - `model-name` is seq2seq model class name, so one of (RNNSeq2Seq, RNNSeq2SeqWithAttention, TransformerSeq2Seq)